-The current University of Hereford proposals for an innovation and employment hub, together with the creation of an improved broadband capability offers opportunities for high value knowledge based local employment, which is fundamental to ensuring the long term sustainability of the Wyeside community.
+The current University of Hereford proposals for an innovation and employment hub, together with the creation of an improved broadband capability offers opportunities for knowledge based (technical, financial, professional, etc.) local employment, which is fundamental to ensuring the long term sustainability of the Wyeside community.

-4.5 Employment Growth Projections to 2031
+3.5 Employment Growth Projections to 2031